 A team shall be represented by 5 players for each division.
 In the mixed team division, teams must field 2-3 female players.
 Players who played in the men’s and women’s team divisions are allowed to play in the mixed division.

-A team that cannot field the required number of players will still be allowed to play provided .
+A team that cannot field the required number of players will be considered in default for the match.

 No player substitution will be allowed in the middle of a game.